galaxyproject/cloudlaunch-ui/README.md

     npm start

+Or if you use yarn as your preferred package manager, `yarn start`.

 Access the server at `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.